revgrid/revgrid/src-docs/architecture/client/components/focus/index.md

 # Focus Component

-The {@link client/components/focus/focus!RevFocus:class RevFocus} class, which manages cell focus and cell editing within a grid component.
+Defines the {@link client/components/focus/focus!RevFocus:class RevFocus} class, which manages cell focus and cell editing within a grid component.
 It holds the central logic for managing which cell is focused and how cell editing is triggered and maintained in the grid UI.

 ## Main responsibilities